walkxcode/dashboard-icons/CONTRIBUTING.md

 ## 🌟 Icon Specifications

-- Each icon should be in `PNG` format and have a height of exactly `512px`.
+- Each icon should be in **PNG** format and have a height of exactly **512px**.
 Width does not matter. ❗️(No upscales!
 If the correct size cannot be found, a smaller height will be accepted.)

-- Each icon should include both a `PNG` and `SVG` version.
-If an `SVG` cannot be found, then only a `PNG` version is required.
+- Each icon should include both a **PNG** and **SVG** version.
+If an **SVG** cannot be found, then only a **PNG** version is required.
 - Icons should be named after their full name, with spaces replaced by dashes.
 For example, "Facebook Messenger" should be named `facebook-messenger.png`.
 - Monochrome icons should default to a dark version.
 Light versions should be named `service-light.png`.
-If a light version is not available, use https://pinetools.com/colorize-image to change its color.
+If a light version is not available, use [https://pinetools.com/colorize-image](https://pinetools.com/colorize-image) to change its color.

-- If an `SVG` is available for an icon, the `PNG` should be a conversion of that `SVG`.
-Use https://ezgif.com/svg-to-png to do this.
-Set the height to `512px` and leave the width empty.

 ## 💻 Gitmoji Commits